ICTman1076/kdl-py/README.md

     pip install kdl-py

-kdl-py is fully Python 2.7 and Python 3 friendly.
+kdl-py is Python 3 friendly.
+Python 2.7 is not supported by psf, so it's not supported here either.
+Sorry and all that.

 ## Usage